The Most Beautiful & Famous Rivers In Vietnam

 To immerse yourself in the immense landscape of spectacular Nho Que River, tourists are highly recommended to take the ride along the river’s bank to witness the indigenous villages via the trails etched out by the locals that live here.
 The route cuts through jagged cliffs, around river pools, and along the deep ravine here.

-Nho Que River is regarded as the legendary of poetry and a beautiful symbol of Ha Giang tourism.
+Nho Que River is regarded as the legendary of poetry and a beautiful symbol of Ha Giang travel.

 2. Red River (Sông Hồng)